ucbrise/aws-audit/README.md

                         Output account-based spends to a CSV.
 If FILENAME exists, the script will append to the file instead of creating a new one.
+  -p, --plot            Create plots of CSV data.
+Only useful if the --csv or
+                        --orgcsv arguments are used.
+This will create PNG plots that are saved with the same filename of the CSV data and stored in the same directory where they live.
+                        If this argument is specified with the --email argument, the images will be attached to the resulting message.
   -w, --weekly          Formats the email subject and body to deonte a
                         "weekly" report on spend, from the start of the current month to the present day.